-I have applied for asylum and, given the nature of my persecution claim, I would be much more comfortable discussing my situation with a female asylum officer and interpreter.
+I have applied for asylum and, given the highly personal nature of my persecution claim, I would be much more comfortable discussing my situation with a female asylum officer and interpreter.
 Would it be possible to make this request to U.S. Citizenship and Immigration Services (USCIS)?

 And what if my case is referred to Immigration Court?
 Will I be able to request a female Immigration Judge (IJ)?

 The Asylum Gender Guidelines issued by U.S. Citizenship and Immigration Services (USCIS) state that applicants can request a gender-specific asylum officer (either male or female) and such requests should be honored as long as resources of the asylum office permit it.